∫ A definition of intelligence and its measure

 ∂ Application to education

 This definition of intelligence mirrors real-world actions.
 When we use tests to assess students' cognitive abilities, we're essentially measuring their success at achieving the test's specific goals.
-However, since intelligence is also defined by the desire to achieve goals, test scores are only truly meaningful when the test-taker is genuinely interested in the test's purpose.
+However, since intelligence is also defined by the desire to achieve goals, test scores are only truly meaningful when the test-taker is genuinely interested in the test.

 Therefore, educators should focus not just on improving test scores, but on cultivating students' genuine interest in the subject matter.
 A student's measured intelligence is most reflective when they are aware of the value and importance of their education, and are motivated to achieve their goals.